 In choosing the form of the worksite installations, the aim is:

 Of great importance for the successful and safe performance of a work of anastelosis is the choice of a suitable hoisting system, for which the civil engineer of the project is responsible.
-At present the following hoisting systems are being used in the Acropolis worksites:
+Within the past years the following systems have been used at the Acropolis worksites:

 Particularly important in order to take full advantage of the worksite systems is the effective organizing of the works by the civil engineer of the project.
 The driving force for success of the whole effort lies in the consistent progression of the works, avoidance of overlapping and particularly the response of the human manpower.